Phillips Lab Team

 Undergraduate Students

-Rafael is a fourth year Biomedical Sciences student in the Bachelor of Health Sciences program at the University of Calgary.
-Rafael joined the Phillips Lab in October 2019 as a volunteer research assistant, and has since gained a strong passion for neuroscience, cardiovascular science, and clinical research.
-Rafael has undertaken three summer studentship projects with the Phillips Lab and is currently completing his honours thesis.
-His current research explores how optogenetics can be used to understand blood pressure regulation following a spinal cord injury.
-Through his time at the Phillips Lab, Rafael has gained extensive research skills and opportunities to participate in multidisciplinary work.
+Rafael is a medical student at the University of Calgary.
+He joined the Phillips Lab in 2019 as a volunteer research assistant and has since gained a strong passion for neuroscience, cardiovascular science, and clinical research.
+During his time in the Phillips Lab, Rafael has completed three undergraduate summer studentship projects and defended his honours thesis in 2023—where he explored the optogenetic treatment of neurogenic shock following a spinal cord injury.
+He has gained extensive research skills and opportunities to participate in multidisciplinary work.
 Two-time recipient of the O’Brien Centre Summer Studentship Award.

 Holly Hnatiuk

-Holly is currently a fourth-year Neuroscience student at the University of Calgary.
-Through her studies, she has gained a passion for neurotechnology and spinal cord injury research, and she is thrilled to have the opportunity to explore these interests in the Phillips Lab.
-As a summer student, Holly has had the opportunity to assist in preclinical experiments investigating the effects of orthostatic challenge on neuron activation within the spinal cord.
-Holly is currently completing her undergraduate honors thesis.
-She has greatly enjoyed working with and learning from the members of the Phillips Lab.
+Holly completed her BSc in Neuroscience at the University of Calgary in 2023.
+She is currently a medical student at the University of Calgary.
+Through her studies, she gained a passion for neurotechnology and spinal cord injury research, and she was thrilled to have the opportunity to explore these interests in the Phillips Lab as a summer student.
+Holly also completed her undergraduate honors thesis in 2023, where she investigated the neuron subpopulations involved in blood pressure regulation.
+She has greatly enjoyed working with and learning from the members of the Phillips Lab team.